-Do not use a hitch with a load rating less than the load rating of the trailer.
+DANGER Do not use a hitch with a load rating less than the load rating of the trailer.
 Loss of control and will lead to death or serious injury.

-Do not use a tow vehicle with a towing capacity less than the load rating of the trailer.
+DANGER Do not use a tow vehicle with a towing capacity less than the load rating of the trailer.
 Loss of control, and will lead to death or serious injury.

-the Gross Vehicle Weight Rating (GVWR) of the trailer.
+CANGER Do not use a hitch or tow vehicle that are rated below the Gross Vehicle Weight Rating (GVWR) of the trailer.
 Loss of control, and will lead to death or serious injury.